curiousest/curiousest.github.io/_posts/2024-09-13-recognition-vs-recollection.md

 This same concept applies to *all* the things that LLMs seem to be useful for.
 The learning curve for a huge set of tasks has changed because if you can structure the task right, you can use LLMs to turn it into an exercise in recognition rather than recall.

 In this same vein is the infamous "Stack Overflow" method of yester-decade.
 It applied to certain kinds of software development problem (package installations, exotic error codes, etc.).
 You'd Google your error message, click on the first couple Stack Overflow links, look at a couple solutions, then copy-paste the one that looked best.
-The alternative would be to understand what was really going on, but that wasn't worth the effort most of the time (right up until it was worth the effort).
+The alternative would be to understand what was really going on, but that wasn't worth the effort most of the time.

 It's not a new phenomenon, it has just expanded/exploded with LLMs.
 We can take advantage of the change by *recognizing* where the recall-recognition tradeoff has suddenly shifted and where it hasn't.
 LLMs are much better at recognition than recall too:
 * [Recognition, Recall, and Retention of Few-Shot Memories in Large Language Models](https://arxiv.org/abs/2303.17557)